-Different economies demand different skills sets.
+We provide over fifty different courses in the Skills Development & Livelihood Program.
+This is because different economies demand different skills sets.
 Henna for example, might not fetch much money in some countries, but in other countries, it's quite lucrative.
 Telephone customer service may not be needed in some economies, whereas in others, it is a good skill to have.
 The bottom line is that we are trying to bring our students out of poverty by responding to the local market.
+Additionally, we provide different courses because different students gravity to the different skills and courses.
+We thrive to provide courses that are marketable and desirable by our trainees.